 Now the next critter made me smile from ear to ear: Horror-fans may know of the Orang-Minyak, the oily men – well, guess what?
 Now we get the guy as a neat CR 6 adversary with cool, connected abilities – two thumbs up!
 The Seong-Saman, the fan-lady with her aura of breathlessness, night terrors and ability to become corporeal is another critter at CR 5 I very much enjoyed to see here – and gaining one named iteration with mesmerist levels is a neat icing on the cake here.
 At CR 4, the long-tailed hornless goat sigbin may drink blood from the shadow of creatures (!!!) and is yet another cool critter that very much made me grin.
 The 3 magic items associated with the creatures just add more dimension to it and the notes for catching it make it feel as something deeply rooted in the mythology of Urethiel.

-Tek-tek, undead upper torsos with an axe-blade where the lower body should be, with their vertebrae axe and deranged chittering is also amazing…oh, and they can be taken as familiars or companions via feats, though frankly, I consider them too strong for either.
+Tek-tek, undead upper torsos with an axe-blade where the lower body should be, with their vertebrae axe and deranged chittering is also amazing…oh, and they can be taken as familiars or companions via feats.
+Their previously slightly too high power-level has been adjusted to proper levels – KUDOS!!
 The three magic items (two axes, one set of bracers) are neat and evocative, though.
 I was positive surprised to see the tsuchigumo translated as a CR 10 aberration, with powerful webs and the horrid ability to create tsuchigo thralls via the CR +3 template provided.

 Next up would be sample characters: a human druidess 2, a dwarven samurai 5, an elven pyrokineticist, a half-orc vigilante, a half-elven hunter, a forsaken human two-handed fighter, a blessed alchemist/ninja/monk-multiclass, a forsaken slayer, a halfling oracle and a shòuquán invulnerable rager/conduit are provided, spanning the CRs from 1 to 18.
 It should be noted that, where applicable, companions are included in the stats.
 Amazing for guys like yours truly: This pdf features an artifact…that is the Death Note.
 Not kidding.
 Could your PCs have bested Light?
 It’s time to find out…